AdobeDocs/experience-platform.en/help/tags/ui/administration/manage-permissions.md

 ### Assign rights

 By default, all rights are disabled for a product profile and must be manually added to be enabled.
-A lack of rights means read-only access.
 If you belong to a product profile that auto-includes properties but has no rights, then you have read-only access to all properties.

-A user can belong to multiple product profiles in Admin Console, but the rights from those profiles are not combined into a master permission set.
-That user still has only the rights explicitly granted by each group.

 >[!NOTE]
 >
+>A user can belong to multiple product profiles in Admin Console, but the rights from those profiles are not combined into a master permission set.
+That user still has only the rights explicitly granted by each group.
+>
 >For example, if Group 1 gives access to Property A with the Develop right, and Group 2 gives access to Property B with the Publish right, Develop and Publish rights are not combined for Property A and Property B. You can only develop on Property A and publish on Property B.

 Select **[!UICONTROL Property Rights]** in the left navigation.
 As with properties, you can select the plus **(+)** icon next to a property right to add it to the profile.
 If you want to add all property rights to the profile, you can also select **[!UICONTROL Add all]**.

 ![Property rights](../../images/ui/administration/manage-permissions/property-rights.png)

->[!NOTE]
->
->For more information on what permissions are associated with each right, see the section on [rights scenarios](#rights-scenarios).

 Next, select **[!UICONTROL Company Rights]** in the left navigation.
 Add or remove the rights your require, and once you are finished select **[!UICONTROL Save]**.